TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/007 Primary keys and constructors.md

 So, this is the next step.

-You will have to work your way step by step through the entities, until you get a script printed in the console.\
+You will first have to work your way one by one through the aggregate roots, until you get a script printed in the console.\
-Then as you move through configurations, you may get back to this error over and over, for each entity.\
+Then as you move through your configurations to include owned entities, you may get back to this error over and over, for each entity.\
 Generally, I think EFC is decently good at outputting informative error messages.
 Get used to reading these.

 First, a bit of structure.